 Assessment: This is an examination module.
 There will be two assessments during the semester taking either the form of class tests, oral presentation, assignment, poster presentation and/ or case studies.
 This will form 40% of the final mark.
 Students will require a sub-minimum of 40% to be eligible for the examination.
-The examination will be three closed book paper which will form 60% of the final mark globalisation; container supply and demand; ship types, characteristics, sizes and tonnages, stowage planning; container types, classification, management, packing, securing, security; operating and voyage costs; capital and related costs; revenue components of freight rates; economics of world trade; alliances and consortia; conferences, discussion agreements, and stabilisation agreements; international and national organisations and entities; Regulations on pricing; cocumentation; legal aspects; INCOTERMS
+The examination will be three hours closed book paper which will form 60% of the final mark Hours of tuition: Theory: 5 x periods per week Syllabus: Container shipping principles, trade routes; liner services; globalisation; container supply and demand; ship types, characteristics, sizes and tonnages, stowage planning; container types, classification, management, packing, securing, security; operating and voyage costs; capital and related costs; revenue components of freight rates; economics of world trade; alliances and consortia; conferences, discussion agreements, and stabilisation agreements; international and national organisations and entities; Regulations on pricing; cocumentation; legal aspects; INCOTERMS the semester taking either the form of class tests, oral presentation, assignment, poster presentation and/ or case studies.
+This will form 40% of the final mark.
+Students will require a sub-minimum of 40% to be eligible for the examination.
+The examination will be three hours closed book paper which will form 60% of the final mark